 Not able to walk all 4,000 kilometres yourself just now?
 That’s fine!
 We’re going to do it between us!

-Join our National Parks Trail Challenge this June and walk one of the 250 different sections as we collectively complete this huge trail in just one month.
+Join our National Parks Trail Challenge this summer and walk one of the 250 different sections as we collectively complete this huge trail before the end of August.

 Three years ago we embarked on an extremely ambitious plan to create a trail that links all 15 of the UK’s national parks, the world’s first National Park City and a string of national landscapes via Slow Ways walking routes.